 - If a product claims to contain 100%, or more of any vitamin, it is almost always pasteurized, and “fortified” with a synthetic form of that vitamin.

 - You will receive the most important information from your body’s natural response.
-The human body is capable of giving instant feedback to diet.
+The human body is capable of giving instant feedback from the diet.